photoprism/photoprism-docs/docs/getting-started/index.md

 ## Getting Support

-If you need help installing our software at home, you can [join us on Reddit](https://link.photoprism.app/reddit), ask in our [Community Chat](https://link.photoprism.app/chat), or post your question in [GitHub Discussions](https://link.photoprism.app/discussions).
+If you need help installing our software at home, you are welcome to post your question in [GitHub Discussions](https://link.photoprism.app/discussions) or ask in our [Community Chat](https://link.photoprism.app/chat).
 Common problems can be quickly diagnosed and solved using our [Troubleshooting Checklists](https://docs.photoprism.app/getting-started/troubleshooting/).
 [Silver, Gold, and Platinum](https://link.photoprism.app/membership) members are also welcome to email us for technical support and advice.

 [View Support Options ›](https://www.photoprism.app/kb/getting-support){ class="pr-3" } [Compare Memberships ›](https://link.photoprism.app/membership)